 On the right is a fence with signs saying "no bikes".
 The fence and signs are meant to discourage anyone from using the beach, which the hotels on the other side of the road would like to keep for their guests only - even though it is a public beach.
 Don't worry though, just before the fence is another entrance to the beach, next to an old rusty boat, where you can leave the bikes.

-Because the best beach on La Digue is in a reserve you need to pay a 100 Rupee entrance fee.
+Because the best beach on La Digue is in a reserve you need to pay an entrance fee.
 That entitles you to see a couple of beaches, including Anse Source d'Argent, a vanilla plantation with the old plantation house, and an old mill.
 You'll also see a huge rock and beneath it a walled enclosure (the little girl in the photo is sitting on it).
 In the enclosure are the biggest tortoises you'll ever see - a couple of them are said to be over 150 years old!

 A little after the tortoise enclosure, and just before you get Anse Source d'Argent, is a lovely little beach with hardly a soul on it.
 There's a small wooden pier over the sea which is a great spot to sit and read a book.
 It looks out over a tiny island.